 Ted Stevenson is a principal in the Dallas office of McKool Smith.
-Ted is a trial lawyer and registered patent attorney who has been focused on patent infringement and technology cases for more than 25 years.
-Ted has extensive federal trial experience, having won courtroom victories in intellectual property cases involving diverse technologies such as cellular telephones, balloon angioplasty catheters, wireless networking, integrated circuits, hydraulic fracturing, prepaid calling cards, drilling rigs, and enterprise software.
-Ted is one of the world's foremost experts on cases alleging competitive violations in patent licensing, having handled three trials and an arbitration adjudicating whether proposed royalties for standard essential patent portfolios complied with FRAND.
+Ted is a trial lawyer and registered patent attorney who has been focused on intellectual property and competition cases for more than 25 years.
+Ted has extensive federal trial experience, having won courtroom victories in intellectual property cases involving diverse technologies such as cellular telephones, balloon angioplasty catheters, wireless networking, integrated circuits, hydraulic fracturing, prepaid calling cards, and enterprise software.
+Ted is one of the world's foremost experts on cases alleging competitive violations in patent licensing, having handled six trials and an arbitration adjudicating whether proposed royalties for standard essential patent portfolios complied with FRAND.
 Many of the world's leading inventors turn to Ted to defend their licensing programs from claims of anti-competition behavior.
 Ted also has tried and won non-patent cases alleging trade secret violations, trade dress infringement, and software performance.

 In addition to patent cases, Ted has tried cases—both to juries and to the court—for trade secret, breach of contract, securities fraud, product liability, death penalty habeas corpus, and computer software non-performance.
 Ted enjoys teaching trial advocacy, which he does as a faculty member of the National Institute of Trial Advocacy and also as a presenter at legal seminars.

 - Nokia v.
 Apple.
 Represented Nokia in its global licensing dispute with Apple.
 Ted was involved in two district court cases and one ITC case asserting 8 H.264 standard essential patents and 10 wireless implementation patents.
 The dispute settled prior to trial on confidential terms.

 - Medtronic Inc. v.
 Boston Scientific.
 Won one of the largest jury verdicts in the history of the Eastern District of Texas on behalf of firm client Medtronic, asserting patents covering the design of balloon angioplasty catheters and polymers used to build the products.
 The case settled pending appeal in 2009.